jojojogate/FileForge/README.md

 1. Click the "Select File" button to choose a file to scramble.
 2. Select the appropriate file, and the program will auto-detect the file type.
 3. Click "Scramble File" to obfuscate the content of the file.
-4. Click "Save Scrambled File" to save the scrambled content.
+4. Click "Save Scrambled File" to save file with the scrambled content.

 **Timestamp Update Tab:**
 1. Click the "Select File" button to choose a file.